m-ou-se/atomic-wait/README.md

-Cross platform atomic wait and wake functionality (aka futexes).
+Cross platform atomic wait and wake (aka futex) functionality.

 This crate only supports functionality that's available on all of Linux, Windows, and macOS.
 That is: